-Create an individual user profile for the master artist on Mass Cultural Council’s online grant application system.
+Create an individual user profile for the mentor artist in the grants management system.

-Log-in to access the online application.
-The master artist and the apprentice must submit one application together.
-The master artist may elect to share the username/password with the apprentice, so each has access to the application.
+Complete the online application.
+The mentor artist and apprentice must submit one application together.
+The mentor artist may elect to share the username/password with the apprentice, so each has access to the application.
 Only one person should work in each section at a time and save their work often.